Cottage Cheese Pudding

 This pudding is like a blank canvas and can be customized with tons of flavors.
 Here are some ideas:

 • Brownie batter.
-Add 1 tablespoon of cocoa powder, 1 tablespoon of chocolate chips, and make a melt chocolate over the top (like a magic shell).
+Add 1 tablespoon of cocoa powder and 1 tablespoon of chocolate chips, and melt the chocolate over the top (like a magic shell).

 • Strawberry cheesecake.
 Omit the peanut flour and add sliced strawberries and one crushed graham cracker.